 Each mix is different, and even if two mixes hit the same loudness and dynamics, the steps you'll take to finish a master, will be different each time.

 That being said, we like to start off our master with EQ.
-We’ll be using two equalizers during the master, but this is entirely based on preference.
-Our EQ of choice is the FabFilter Pro-Q 3, but there are plenty of other awesome EQ’s out there, both free and premium ones!
+We'll be using two equalizers during the master, but this is entirely based on preference.
+Our EQ of choice is the FabFilter Pro-Q 3, but there are plenty of other awesome free & paid EQ plugins out there.

 We like to use an EQ before and after the compression and saturation stage: